top of page

 Dr. Marsha Campbell-Yeo

-Dr. Campbell-Yeo is an associate professor, certified neonatal nurse practitioner and clinician scientist with a cross appointment in the Department of Pediatrics, Psychology and Neuroscience.
+Dr. Campbell-Yeo is a professor, certified neonatal nurse practitioner and clinician scientist with a cross appointment in the Department of Pediatrics, Psychology and Neuroscience.
 She holds grants examining maternal driven interventions to improve outcomes of medically at risk newborns specifically related to pain, stress and neurodevelopment.

 Dr. Campbell-Yeo has expertise in mulit-site randomized controlled clinical trials and mixed methods.
 Her projects are interdisciplinary in nature and she has ongoing collaborations with nurses, neonatologists, psychologists, epidemiologists, obstetricians, and pharmacists.
-She has secured over $9M in training and operating grants, published over 60 peer reviewed papers and 140 abstracts, and contributed to a Cochrane Systematic Review.
-She is a recognized leader with over 70 invited presentations related to the impact of maternally-led interventions on the immediate health outcomes of at-risk newborns.
+She has secured over $40M in training and operating grants, published over 150 peer reviewed and contributed to a Cochrane Systematic Review.
+She is a recognized leader with over 100 invited presentations related to the impact of maternally-led interventions on the immediate health outcomes of at-risk newborns.

 Background